Board to Board Connectors Information

 Medical connectors conform to rigorous safety standards, including prevention of inadvertent plug disengagement and increased shock rating.

-Wire to Board Connectors
+Read user Insights about Board to Board Connectors